-As an oil and gas title examiner, one must be especially cautious to look behind the root of title first to determine title ownership to any mineral or royalty interest which has been severed, and second to identify unreleased leases with indefinite or unexpired terms.
-Therefore, the Act is only helpful to the extent that a surface and mineral estate remain together and unsevered.
+If one is an oil and gas title examiner, one must be especially cautious to look behind the root of title first to determine title ownership to any mineral or royalty interest which has been severed, and second to identify unreleased leases with indefinite or unexpired terms.
+Therefore, the Act is only helpful to the mineral examiner to the extent that a surface and mineral estate remain together and unsevered.

-Standard 19.13 allows and encourages abstracters to prepare thirtyyear root of title abstracts conforming to the Act.
-A proposal to repeal Standard 19.13 was presented by the Standards Committee to the Real Property Section in 1986 at the Section's annual meeting, but the repeal proposal was defeated.
+Standard 19.13 allows and encourages abstracters to prepare thirty-year root of title abstracts conforming to the Act.
+A proposal to repeal Standard 19.13 was presented by the Standards Committee to the Real Property Section in 1986 at the

+Section's annual meeting, but the repeal proposal was defeated.
 Repeal of this Standard would not have affected the statute, but would have discouraged abstracters and examiners from making and relying on such "short" abstracts.